 Hardwoods, like oak, are also great for using in cladding.

 Shakes and shingles are made from split logs.
-Shakes are typically split from a log using chisels and a mallet, while shingles are typically sawn off.
+Shakes are typically split from a log using chisels and a mallet, while shingles are typically sawed off.
 Depending on the type of wood used they can last anywhere from 20 years to 100 years.

 Brick slips are thin layers of masonry and look very similar in appearance to conventional bricks.
 There are multitudes of styles and colors when it comes to brick slips.